• Skip to content

 We were caught off guard and had to scramble with no quick solutions.

-When church boards neglect the important task of planning for the succession of key church leaders they put their church at risk.
+When church boards neglect the important task of planning for the succession of key church leaders, they put their church at risk of dying.

 These risks can be related to the quality of services, management of resources, or the loss of church members when an endeared staff member leaves.

-Churches are often the victim of a failure to plan.
-And as the saying goes, “if you fail to plan, you plan to fail.”
+Churches are often the victims of a failure to plan.
+And as the saying goes, “If you fail to plan, you plan to fail.”

 Churches should have the forethought to recognize the importance of planning for the future by identifying and developing the necessary talent to take over when the inevitable time comes.